Our educational programs aim to:

 - Participate in educational events.

-Each summer more than 30,000 people enjoy a variety of free, fun and educational activities through this award-winning Program.
+Each year more than 30,000 people enjoy a variety of free, fun and educational activities through this award-winning Program.
+Full details of the program will be posted online closer to the summer.

 Inspiring students about birds of prey, see rehabilitated birds up close and learn ways to help protect them through this curriculum-linked partnership with the Raptor Refuge of Tasmania.